Jets lineman Cameron Clark in hospital with neck injury - NewsBreak

 Clark was put on what appeared to be a spinal board and then carted to an ambulance at the side of the field.

-Coach Robert Saleh immediately called off practice.
-Many players watched as Clark was taken to the ambulance.
+Saleh immediately called off practice, the team's first in full pads this summer.
+Many players watched in silence as Clark was taken to the ambulance.
 Saleh said there was just one more practice period scheduled.

+“Man, it's scary,” rookie quarterback Zach Wilson said.
+“At first, you don't know — and we still don't even know what it is, obviously.
+But what it takes to get to this position and how that could change his life, I don't know how serious anything is, but you just feel for the dude.”

 Clark went to Morristown Medical Center, about 2 1/2 miles from the Jets’ facility.